psyomn/sclack/Demo.markdown

 Let us take a look at some fun and interesting stuff that was done in the software.

-* The tiles used in order to portray maps.

 #### Classes and Objects

 Basically we discern between things we want to instantiate, and things we don't